goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 $$\log p(x) = ELBO(\lambda) + KL(q_{\lambda}(z|x)||p(z|x))$$

+> **What is ELBO?** ELBO is a clever mathematical trick that gives us a way to maximize $p(x)$ indirectly.
+Instead of computing the intractable $p(x)$ directly, we compute a lower bound that's easier to calculate.
+Think of it like measuring the height of a building - instead of climbing to measure the exact height (intractable), we measure its shadow and use trigonometry (tractable).
+The beauty of ELBO is that when we maximize it, we're also maximizing $p(x)$, since ELBO is always less than or equal to $\log p(x)$.

-By Jensen's inequality, the KLD is always greater than or equal to zero.
+By [Jensen's inequality](https://en.wikipedia.org/wiki/Jensen%27s_inequality), the KLD is always greater than or equal to zero.
 Hence if we minimize KLD we will maximize ELBO.
 This makes our lives easier as we can indeed calculate the ELBO.

 We can decompose the ELBO for a single data point as following: